Anzac Day is one of the most significant national occasions for our Commonwealth allies in Australia and New Zealand.

 How Is It Remembered?

-Dawn services in Australia, New Zealand, France, the UK and Turkey are held each year to remember the thousands of people who died during the ill-fated landing at the Gallipoli peninsula in Turkey 106 years ago.
+Dawn services in Australia, New Zealand, the UK, France and Turkey are held each year to remember the thousands of people who died during the ill-fated landing at the Gallipoli peninsula in Turkey 107 years ago.

 The services are held at this time because the half-light of dawn was a favoured time to launch an attack, according to the Australian War Memorial.

-A commemorative address, one minute's silence and the sounding of the Last Post all happen at the ceremony as well as the playing of national anthems of New Zealand and Australia.
+A commemorative address, one minute of silence and the sounding of the Last Post all happen at the ceremony as well as the playing of the national anthems of New Zealand and Australia.

 What Was It Like?

-When the Anzacs landed on April 25, Turkish forces were ready for them.
+When the Anzacs landed on the western side of the Gallipoli Peninsula on 25 April 1915, Turkish forces were ready for them.

 Still, they fought on bravely for eight months, in horrendous conditions, over the bodies of 8,000 dead men.